open-feature/community/README.md

 ## Welcome to the OpenFeature community!

-If you are interested to be informed about the project or to contribute, sign-up for news and share your expectations using [this Google Form](https://bit.ly/openfeature-signup).
-This form collects contact emails and also offers opportunities to share your expectations for the project.
-We will contact you soon.

-Also feel free to add yourself and/or your organization to [Interested Parties](./interested-parties.md).
-This is a public listing for those individual and company contributors who declared their interest in the project.
+If you are interested to be informed about the project or to contribute, feel free to add yourself and/or your organization to [Interested Parties](./interested-parties.md).

 ## Roadmap

 The project roadmap is available [here](https://github.com/orgs/open-feature/projects/1).
-New initiatives for the roadmap can be suggested via marking an issue as `roadmap-proposal` and then reaching a community decision as documented in _Decision Making_.
+New initiatives for the roadmap will be marked as `roadmap-proposal` by a maintainer.
+A community decision will then be made as documented in [Decision Making](./governance-charter.md#decision-making).

 - [Pending roadmap suggestions](https://github.com/search?q=org%3Aopen-feature+label%3Aroadmap-proposal&type=issues)